jh3nd3rs0n/jargyle/src/site/markdown/userguide/server-configuration.md

                 "chaining.socks5.gssapiauthmethod.serviceName",
                 "rcmd/alpha-alpha.net"),
             /*
-             * The SOCKS5-enabled host resolver is used for resolving the host
+             * The SOCKS5-enabled host resolver will resolve from
-             * name 'beta-alpha.net'
+             * alpha-alpha.net:11111 the host name of the next SOCKS server in
+             * the chain: beta-alpha.net
              */
             Setting.newInstanceWithParsedValue(
                 "chaining.socks5.socks5HostResolver.resolveFromSocks5Server",